Mickanie/Free-Time-Organizer/README.md

-# Free-Time-Organizer
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Website with tables keep track of movies to watch, books to read etc.
+It will allow to create customizable tables to organize movies, series to watch, books to read, games to play etc

+Work in progress